infixtrading/flashbot-scala-examples/flashbot-market-data-dashboard/README.md

 the "Home" dropdown in the top left corner, and selecting the "Market Data" dashboard from the "Flashbot" folder.

-This should display the market data that you've collected so far.
+This will display the market data that you've collected so far.
 It should look like this:

 TODO: Screenshot